routingblog/arbitration/content/docs/definitions.md

 ADR
 : Alternate Dispute Resolution.
 Procedures by which disputes can be resolved other than litigation.
 For example settlements, mediation, binding or non-binding arbitration.

+Labor Arbitration
+: Voluntary arbitration of disputes between unions and employers pursuant to terms negotiated by equally qualified participants [^arbfeesdagger2]

 Separability principle
 : An arbitration clause is treated as a separate agreement to the contract containing it.
 An agreement to arbitrate may not be nullified by a void main contract.